paulpham157/vinagent/docs/docs/index.md

 - **Planning and Control**: Based on the graph foundation of Langgraph, Vinagent designs workflows with simpler syntax, using the right shift `>>` operator, which is easy to use for beginers.
 This makes creating and managing complex workflows much simpler compared to other agent workflow libraries, even for a complex conditional and parallel workflows.

-- **Improving user Experience**: Vinagent supports inference through three methods: asynchronous, synchronous, and streaming.
+- **Personalize user Experience**: Vinagent supports inference through three methods: asynchronous, synchronous, and streaming.
 This flexibility allows you to speed up processing and improve user experience when applying agents in AI products that require fast and immediate processing speeds.

 - **Prompt Optimization**: Vinagent integrates automatic prompt optimization features, enhancing accuracy for Agents.
 This ensures the Agent operates effectively even with specialized tasks.
 Observability: Allows monitoring of the Agent’s processing information on-premise and is compatible with Jupyter Notebook.
 You can measure total processing time, the number of input/output tokens, as well as LLM model information at each step in the workflow.
 This detailed observability feature is crucial for debugging and optimizing the Agent.